-- Learn how to improvise, creating your own music to reflect your mood
+- Develop the skill of improvising - create your own music to reflect your mood

 - Together we sing simple chants and spiritual songs, using the harp as accompaniment

 - Learn to play simple melodies by ear

 - In time, turn those melodies into beautiful harp pieces, by adding bass notes and harmonies